project-ncl/presentations/productize-your-project-using-pnc/README.md

 Versioning
 ==========
-- Project that is built needs a redhat-x suffix to avoid a GAV clash with external repositories
+- Built as redhat-x suffix to avoid a GAV clash with external repositories
-- Aim is to automate this and store productisation changes on a SCM branch
+- All dependencies must be build as redhat-x
-- Automatically change the version of the project
+- Aim is to automate version update and store productisation changes on a SCM branch
 - Tooling to help with the alignment of dependencies

 ---